geerlingguy/ansible-role-kibana/README.md

 Available variables are listed below, along with default values (see `defaults/main.yml`):

-    kibana_version: "4.6"
+    kibana_version: "6.x"

-The version of kibana to install (major and minor only).
+The version of kibana to install.

+    kibana_service_state: started
+    kibana_service_enabled: true

+Controls whether the `kibana` service is started and enabled on system boot.

+    kibana_config_file_path: /etc/kibana/kibana.yml

+The path to the Kibana configuration file.

     kibana_server_port: 5601
     kibana_server_host: "0.0.0.0"